 The Tulsa Zoo has been a long time supporter of South African penguin conservation.
-South African penguins are highly endangered African penguins, the only penguin species endemic to the African continent.
-Since its establishment almost 50 years ago in 1968, The Southern African Foundation for the Conservation of Coastal Birds (SANCCOB) a nonprofit organization, has treated more than 95,000 oiled, ill, injured and abandoned African penguins and other seabirds.
-SANCCOB has been able to have this success through dedicated and sustained support from numerous zoos and other organizations.
+South African penguins are highly endangered and the only penguin species endemic to the African continent.
+Since its establishment in 1968, the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB) a nonprofit organization, has treated more than 95,000 oiled, ill, injured and abandoned African penguins and other seabirds.

 Cape Town, South Africa